Skip to main content

 Human History

-The Cienfuegos region was colonized by Spanish settlers and French-Creole immigrants from Haiti and New Orleans in the early nineteenth century, giving the city of Cienfuegos a distinctive Franco-Caribbean architectural character recognized by UNESCO.
-The surrounding hills were put to use for cattle ranching and sugar cultivation during the colonial era.
-The Trinidad Range foothills, including the El Purial area, saw coffee cultivation by settlers in the nineteenth century before economic decline and land abandonment allowed secondary forest regeneration on steeper slopes.
+The Cienfuegos region was colonized by Spanish settlers and French-Creole immigrants in the early nineteenth century—the city of Cienfuegos was founded on April 22, 1819, by French settlers and is recognized by UNESCO as an outstanding example of early 19th-century Spanish urban planning.
+[1] The surrounding hills were put to use for cattle ranching and cultivation during the colonial era.
+The Escambray foothills, including the El Purial area, saw coffee cultivation by settlers in the nineteenth century before economic decline and land abandonment allowed secondary forest regeneration on steeper slopes.
 The post-1959 Cuban state reorganized agricultural land use in the area through cooperative farming structures.

 Park History